Simulation-Decomposition/simdec-matlab/README.md

 ### Customize
 There are a number of ways to customize the visuals.
-One can choose different input variables for decomposition, predefine the amount of states and specific numeric threshold, and most importangly, change the colors.
-HEre is an example of all of those.
+One can choose different input variables for decomposition, predefine the number of states and specific numeric threshold, and most importantly, change the colors.
+Here is an example of all of those.

 ```matlab
 %% CREATE CUSTOM DECOMPOSITION (choose inputs & alter states)